 In fact, invoice factoring can help your business eliminate debt, not just avoid it.
 This financing tool provides the much needed capital and flexibility to catch up on payments and fulfill obligations.
 Overtime, you can build or rebuild a positive credit history by having the funds to operate and pay down expenses timely.

-How Do I Choose a Factoring Company?
+How Do I Choose an Invoice Factoring Company?

 If you realize factoring is the right option for your business, the next question is: how do you choose a factoring company?
 It is critical that you align your business with a factor that understands your business, your industry and, most importantly, your customers.